 Private Mission To Moon: PTScientists Mull To Launch 2 Lunar Rovers Atop SpaceX Falcon 9 In 2018

-The race to become the first private group to make a landing on the moon is underway, and a European team of scientists are planning for that eventuality.
+The race to become the first private group to make a landing on the moon is underway, and a European team of scientists are planning for that event.

-The team, known as PTScientists from Germany, has developed two rovers and a landing module, it plans to launch using the SpaceX-owned Falcon 9 rocket in 2018.
+The team, known as PTScientists, developed two rovers and a landing module, it plans to launch on board the SpaceX-owned Falcon 9 rocket in 2018.

 The expedition plans to land in the Taurus-Littrow valley, which is in a 2-mile radius of the site of the Apollo 17 mission.

 The scientists are primarily going to search for NASA's moon buggy, which remained on the Earth's satellite since 1971.

 The buggy or LRV is a battery-operated four wheeler rover used while on an expedition to the moon.
 It was used for the last three missions of the Apollo Programs by the American government in 1971 and 1972.

 PTScientists' mission will look for the lost buggy on the moon's surface, and will also try to establish the condition it is in after all these years.